vatpac-technology/sops/docs/2607-update/index.md

 **Since 09 July 2026, YBNA is a controlled Class D airport.**

 #### Aerodrome
-A new **BA CTR** was established around YBNA, `SFC-A015`.
+A new **BA CTR** has been established around YBNA, `SFC-A015`.
 This airspace is the responsibility of a new ADC controller, **BA ADC**.

 The airspace in the BA CTR will be classified as Class D.

 Please see the **[Ballina (YBNA) SOPs](../aerodromes/classd/Ballina)** for full details about aerodrome operations.

 #### TCU
-Previously uncontrolled airspace surrounding YBNA was reclassified:
+Previously uncontrolled airspace surrounding YBNA has been reclassified:

 - Class D airspace extends up to 20NM DME from YBNA, with lower level steps starting from `A015`
 - The lower level of Class C airspace up to 75NM DME YBCG has been lowered, as low as `A045` overhead YBNA.